Jesus fishes for fishermen

 A parable is a story with a spiritual message embedded in it.

-Why do you think Jesus felt comfortable enough with Simon Peter to simply climb in his boat (5:3) after Simon had been fishing all night, and tell him to push back so he could talk to the crowd?
+Why do you think Jesus felt comfortable enough with Simon Peter to simply climb in his boat (Luke 5:3), after Simon had been fishing all night, and tell him to push back so he could talk to the crowd?

 Jesus is going to pick a motley crew of disciples, a dirty dozen: fishermen, a tax collector, and who knows what else.
 Why do you think he would entrust the Christian movement to workaday grunts like this instead of to the scholarly minded or movers and shakers?

-After Jesus healed the man who had leprosy he “asked him not to tell anyone” (5:14).
+After Jesus healed the man who had leprosy, he “asked him not to tell anyone” (Luke 5:14).
 Why do you think Jesus would ask him to do such a seemingly impossible thing?

 What do you think of the men who had the chutzpah to tear open the roof of someone’s home and lower a paralyzed man to Jesus below?

-Jewish scholars seemed to firmly believe that Jesus disrespected God by forgiving the sins of the paralyzed man (5:21).
+Jewish scholars seemed to firmly believe that Jesus disrespected God by forgiving the sins of the paralyzed man (Luke 5:21).
 So Jesus healed the man to prove he had authority from God.
 The scholars did not seem convinced.
 What do you think it would have taken to convince them?

-Why do you think Jesus seemed particularly fond of describing himself as the “Son of Humans” (5:24)?
+Why do you think Jesus seemed particularly fond of describing himself as the “Son of Humans” (Luke 5:24)?

 Jewish scholars came from all over the Jewish homeland to witness what was going on with Jesus.
 What do you think would have been the main attraction with them?
 The unusual teachings of Jesus that didn’t always track very well with Jewish traditions?
 Or his healing ministry?

 LIFE APPLICATION.
-When have you seen someone get so aggressive in helping another person that they remind you of the stretcher bearers who carried the paralyzed man?
+When have you seen someone get so aggressive in helping another person that they reminded you of the stretcher bearers who carried the paralyzed man?